AdarshArya97/SectorEats/README.md

-This is our 2nd sem project based on flask.
+This is our 2nd semester project based on flask.